Arcreuss/Nix-PromethOS-Rice/README.md

 # NixOS & Flake

 ### :warning: This repository is currently under development :construction:
-I do not recommend cloning the repository at this time, as the initial structure has not yet been finalized.\
+The initial structure has just been finalized, knowledge of NixOS and how it works is necessary to maintain and modify it.\
 Since the project is still in development and brand new, I am not accepting contributors or pull requests at this time.\
 For now, please use this template as a guide to help you create your own.

+---

 ### :triangular_flag_on_post: IMPORTANT: You should NOT deploy this flake directly on your machine :exclamation:
 > The flake contains my hardware configuration file, which is not suitable for your hardware.\
 > Please make the necessary changes to adapt it to your machine and user account before rebuilding the Nix configuration.

+---

 ## The challenge with NixOS
 This is my first time using NixOS, and I can already tell that learning and building my own architecture is a difficult challenge.